qrtl/sfaj-oca/report_qweb_field_options/readme/ROADMAP.rst

-Assigning Options in a QWeb Field Converter record can cause UI issues if a field is defined twice with different widgets in a view.
+Assigning Options in a QWeb Field Options record can cause UI issues if a field is defined twice with different widgets in a view.

 For example, adding ``{"widget": "date"}`` to the date_approve field in a purchase order